jaspector

 Permit required for residential building work, commercial building permits, conditional use, curb cuts, decks, demolition, driveways, fences, garages/carports, patios/porches, road cuts, sidewalks, signs, storage buildings, swimming pools, utility right-of-way work, variances, and zoning permits.

+Building permit fees in Elida, OH are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $30 for several small items, but the general minimum building permit fee shown on the form is $50.
 Fees are calculated as: Residential building permit is $0.12 per square foot, minimum $50; addition is $0.12 per square foot, minimum $50; commercial building permit is $0.25 per square foot, minimums vary; utility right-of-way is $1.00 per square foot, minimum $5,000.

-1. Complete the residential or other applicable permit application.
+To apply for a building permit in Elida, OH, follow these steps: 1.
+Complete the residential or other applicable permit application.
 2. Attach the required plans and site plan.
 3. Submit to the village for building, planning, and engineering review.
 4. Wait for approval before starting work.

-Other cities in Allen County
+Other jurisdictions in Allen County.

-View all Allen County jurisdictions →
+All Allen County jurisdictions →